dschep/schep.me/README.md

 lektor server
 ```

-Automatically deployed on push to github (via travis ci)
+Automatically deployed on push to github (via TravisCI)